jonjanelle/DialogTree/README.md

 A relatively simply dialog tree building system developed for use in an adventure game project.
 Uses a linked list approach an a custom data storage format.

 ## Data Format Example:
- .I knew this day would come.; Psh... | Howdy | Hola
+.Stop right there!; Whatever. | Howdy | Bye.

-..You've got some nerve. ; What? | I'm sorry | Who are you?
+..Excuse me? ; You're excused. | I'm sorry. | Bye.

-...Stay a while, and listen ; You're creepy. | Sure, I've got nowhere to be. | Spoon!
+...This isn't going well. ; Okay, bye then.
+...No problem, go right ahead! ; Thanks, have a nice day!

+..She gives you a silent, stern glare ; WOOOO! | Bloop! | Glorp!
+...What?; See ya!
+[Run away] | Yay dinosaurs!
 [Run away]

-...Would you like some tea? ; Coffeeeeee!
-[Attack!] | I thought you'd never ask

-...I don't...I can remember!; boooooooooooring

-..She gives you a silent, stern glare ; WOOOO! | Bloop | Glip!

-...oh frip frap; grawr | dinosaurs are cool |

-...SHOW ME WHAT YOU'VE GOT.; okey dokey | ground sloths love avocados | time to get schwifty

-..What do you want? ; nada. | tu. | todo.
+..Bye bye! ; [Wave with gusto]

 ### Explanation
 * Leading periods represent the level in the hierarchy, with the single-period statement being the root node.
 Each dialog tree must have exactly one root node.